Sunday, June 24, 2007

 On the social side, I recall a few of my brothers tried to make dates with Junie, but she had a marvelous facility for deflecting these proposals, “Oh, I do love the way you joke around, it just kills me.”
 Miss Ellie would grit her teeth.

 Frankly, I was a bit irritated myself.
 Well, kind of.
 Normally, I’d have said something to my bros about their behavior regrading Junie.
 Back in the bad old days, reasonably attractive young women were so few in number at most astronomy clubs that the appearance of one inspired male members to a bull-moose stampede that soon chased the object of their imagined desires away.
-It was, I'll admit, amusing to see mousy little Hiram, an accountant by profession, try to play Me Tarzan, You Jane with Miss Moon.
+It was, I'll admit, amusing to see a mousy amateur astronomer try to play Me Tarzan, You Jane with Miss Moon.
 Junie seemed to positively be enjoying herself, anyway, so who was I to spoil her fun—or save my comrades from middle-aged-silliness?
 I stayed out of it.

 It all finally came to a head at the annual Hoot-Owl Star Party (HOSP), the big yearly event down here; one that draws amateurs from as far away as Jackson, Mississippi, if you can believe that.
 Shortly after my arrival on-site, I was standing in the parking lot near the PSAS' assigned cabin talking with Ellie, who was in an expansive mood inspired by the prospect of taking first light with her brand-new 15-inch Dobsonian.
 This mood was spoiled by the appearance on the scene of Junie, who greeted Ellie as if she were a long-lost friend: